 Feeding Your Dog Lettuce: Possible Side Effects!

-We come back to too much of a good thing being bad, and while we answered can dogs eat lettuce, this leafy green is not an exception to this rule.
+We come back to too much of a good thing is bad, and while we answered can dogs eat lettuce, this leafy green is not an exception to this rule.
 Apart from the risk of choking on larger portions, you can expect these side effects when overfeeding your dog on this leafy green:

 Always consult a vet if your pooch presents any adverse reactions to a new food.